 master.
 The change was

 made to promote inclusive language in the version control world.
-SESYNC is planning to update
+SESYNC has updated

-the GitLab server to match this new default.
-However, the git client will still
+the GitLab and teaching lab servers to match this new default.
+However, the git client that is running

-You should also be aware that any documentation, tutorial, or StackOverflow
+You should also be aware that any code, documentation, tutorial, or StackOverflow

 post written before 2020 will assume your default branch is called